 Our younger (6 – 8 years old) students developed their drawing and painting skills by painting a “Still Life” of Native Australian flowers using watercolours.
 Each student created a unique composition, choosing various objects to include into the final artworks they have framed before taking home.

 The older students (9 -12 years old) paintings of Native Australian flowers were elements that they used with coloured shapes and painted line to create an abstract composition.
 They understood how to use complementary colours and how to create an exciting arrangement that considers shape, form, colour and value.
 The students frame their final artworks before taking them home.

-At the end of the term, all of our students painted an abstract still life of various objects from our studio, such as flowers, paintbrushes, pencils, books, paint bottles, cups, teapot, bowls, fruit, shells and drawing figure model.
+At the end of the term, all of our students painted an abstract still life of various objects from our studio, such as flowers, paint brushes, pencils, books, paint bottles, cups, teapot, bowls, fruit, shells and drawing figures models.
 If you look closely at each artwork, you may see each of the objects listed.
 They used a limited palette and mixed various colours from this palette to develop their final paintings.